 - 1. A call to this routine must precede any other PSBLAS call. - 2.
 It is an error to specify a value for np greater than the number of processes available in the underlying base parallel environment.

-$psb_info$ - Return information about PSBLAS parallel environment call psb\info(icontxt, iam, np)
+psb\info - Return information about PSBLAS parallel environment icontxt the communication context identifying the virtual parallel machine.

+'''

+call psb_info(icontxt, iam, np)

+'''

 This subroutine returns information about the PSBLAS parallel environment, defining a virtual parallel machine.